sara-sabr/ITStrategy/TeamMandate/Mandate.md

 IT Strategies.
 For example:
 - Creation and implementation of Innovation Hubs
-- Increase rate of Solution Delivery
+- Increase rate of Solution delivery
+- Increase rate of Software onboarding
 - Vendor Lock-in mitigation
-- Scale innovation
+- Scaling innovation
 - Implement business use cases of AI within ESDC

  IT RoadMaps.
 For example: